cidles/poio-api/doc/parserwriter_howto.rst

         return None

-**Note:** This two methods must always return a list of `Tier` objects or `None`.
+**Note:** This two methods must always return a list of ``Tier`` objects or `None`.

 The method ``get_annotations_for_tier()`` is used to collect the annotations for a given tier.
-Each annotation must at least cotain a unique `id` and an annotation value.
-Both properties are already present in the class `Annotation` that we use here to return the annotations.
+Each annotation must at least cotain a unique `id` and an annotation `value`.
+Both properties are already present in the class ``Annotation`` that we use here to return the annotations.
 For the utterance tier we can simply convert the list of strings in our `self.utterance_tier` data store:

 .. code-block:: python